The DeanBeat: My holiday tech gift guide for the pandemic

 Demand for the filter, which has three times the airflow of earlier models, has been growing in places like California that continue to battle wildfires.
 Those fires have abated now, but the need for clean air is still high.
 These filters can attack viruses, mold, and bacteria, according to research by Aerosol Research and Engineering (ARE) Laboratories.
 If you want something that can actually attack the coronavirus, you may have to consider something like this Dynamics Nanowave Air, which costs $3,450 and uses ultraviolet light for sanitation.
 Molekule does not say that it can kill the coronavirus in particular.

-The Molekule Air Pro can clean greater volumes of air than predecessors — the Molekule Air Mini, the Air Mini+ — and it uses the same patented photoelectrochemical oxidation (PECO) technology that was developed by Dharendra Yogi Goswami, who is chief technology officer at the company.
+The Molekule Air Pro can clean greater volumes of air than its predecessors — the Molekule Air Mini, the Air Mini+ — and it uses the same patented photoelectrochemical oxidation (PECO) technology that was developed by Dharendra Yogi Goswami, who is chief technology officer at the company.
 What’s good about this new one is that it can give you a strong signal about the quality of your air, like it’s good or bad.
 It often signals bad air when I’m cooking, but that’s not bad to think about.
 But when it’s clear you should close your windows and put this machine to work, you’ll get a strong hint from the screen on the device.

 PECO represents a big update to the industry-standard High-Efficiency Particulate Air (HEPA) filter created in the 1940s.
 Unlike traditional air purifiers that trap pollutants on a filter, where they can continue to grow and be released back into the air, PECO promises to destroy pollutants, eliminating them completely.
 It breaks down the pollutants at a molecular level, something most filters don’t do, and eliminates particles that are 100 times smaller than those captured by HEPA filters.